neurobionics/opensourceleg/docs/tutorials/robots/getting_started.md

 # Getting Started with Robots and the OSL

 This guide introduces the `opensourceleg.robots` module and provides essential safety information for robot tutorials.

-"add paragraph that robot class is a combination of actuator and sensor instances that are implemented and organized for you". for example, homing joints is a robot specific method that is easier to navigate with a robot specific class"
+To preface, the robot class is a combination of actuator and sensor instances that are implemented and organized for you.
+The class is adapted from the `OpenSourceLeg` class to provide a generalized framework for any robotics platform.
+The class used for non OSL applications is called `RobotBase`, and more documentation can be found [here](https://github.com/neurobionics/opensourceleg/blob/main/opensourceleg/robots/base.py).

 ## Prerequisites